ModelEarth/requests/engine/rust-api/src/providers/README.md

 ## Multiple providers use openai_compat.rs

-A large and growing set of inference services implement the same OpenAI REST wire format: `POST /v1/chat/completions` for text and `POST /v1/images/generations` for images.
+A large and growing set of inference services implement the same OpenAI REST
+wire-format: `POST /v1/chat/completions` for text and `POST /v1/images/generations` for images.
 The request and response shapes are identical; only the `base_url` and `api_key` differ. `OpenAICompatProvider` is constructed with those two values plus optional model overrides: